Privacy concerns with social networking services: Employment

 Monitoring of staff's social networking activities is also becoming an increasingly common method of ensuring that employees are not browsing websites during work hours.
 It was estimated in 2010 that an average of two million employees spent over an hour a day on social networking sites, costing potentially £14 billion.

+Burglary

+A male burglar in Orange County, California in 2015 targeted 33 women by using GPS data embedded on Facebook and Instagram photos, and stole $250,000 in electronics and jewelry, along with his victims’ underwear and bras.
+A former burglar probed social media to determine when their victims were away, by looking for photos suggesting a vacation.
+Instagram posts showing expensive new products have been used by thieves to find victims, along with posts featuring new homes showing their address.
+A survey in the United Kingdom showed that 78% of burglars have used Facebook and Twitter to find victims.

 Online victimization

 Social networks are designed for individuals to socially interact with other people over the Internet.
 However, some individuals engage in undesirable online social behaviors, which negatively impacts other people's online experiences.
 It has created a wide range of online interpersonal victimization.
 Some studies have shown that social network victimization appears largely in adolescent and teens, and the type of victimization includes sexual advances and harassment.
 Recent research has reported approximately 9% of online victimization involves social network activities.
 It has been noted that many of these victims are girls who have been sexually victimized over these social network sites.
 Research concludes that many of social network victimizations are associated with user behaviors and interaction with one another.
 Negative social behaviors such as aggressive attitudes and discussing sexual related topics motivate the offenders to achieve their goals.
 All in all, positive online social behaviors is promoted to help reduce and avoid online victimization.